flutter/website/src/development/platform-integration/platform-channels.md

 Flutter uses a flexible system that allows you to call platform-specific APIs in a language that works directly with those APIs:
-- Kotlin or Java code on Android
+- Kotlin or Java on Android
-- Swift or Objective-C code on iOS
+- Swift or Objective-C on iOS
 - C++ on Windows
 - Objective-C on macOS
 - C on Linux